Asymmetries of Service: Interdependence and Synchronicity: Motivation, Background, and Further Literature Review

-The second alternative stochastic model of concurrency comes from \citetm{daw2021co}, which proposes a bivariate, marked Hawkes cluster model of the service interaction.
-By comparison to the preceding models, this perspective is micro rather than macro: the framework takes a single customer-agent interaction as the scope of the history-driven stochastic process.
-In some sense, this perspective is well-aligned with the principles of people-centric operations \citepm{roels2021om}.
-Through applying and assessing the model on a contact center data set containing nearly 5 million messages across over 300,000 service conversations during one month's time, \citetm{daw2021co} shows that modeling at this interaction-level indeed captures dynamics missed by simply representing the duration of service as some random variable.
-Moreover, the numerical experiments confirm the importance of history dependence in the representation, as the Hawkes cluster model is also shown to have superior fit relative to phase-type service distributions, even when those models are granted state-dependence on the present stage of service.
-Some initial system-level managerial insights were drawn from this fit to data through a stylized adaptation of the routing static planning problem from \citetm{tezcan2014routing}, but rigorous analysis of the individual-level model remains quite open.
-Such interaction-level analysis is the principal aim of the present paper, keeping in mind that the behavioral operations ideal of theoretical models is to be ``instrumental in deciding which individual‐level behavioral anomalies matter and whether they have meaningful system‐level effects'' \citepm[][pg.
+The second alternative stochastic model of concurrency comes from \citet{daw2021co}, which proposes a bivariate, marked Hawkes cluster model of the service interaction.
+By comparison to the preceding models, this perspective is more micro than macro: the framework takes a single customer-agent interaction as the scope of the history-driven stochastic process.
+In some sense, this perspective is well-aligned with the principles of people-centric operations \citep{roels2021om}.
+Through applying and assessing the model on a contact center data set containing nearly 5 million messages across over 300,000 service conversations during one month's time, \citet{daw2021co} shows that modeling at this interaction-level indeed captures dynamics missed by simply representing the duration of service as some random variable, \editTwo{finding} that the times between messages in the interior of conversations exhibit the Hawkes process's history-driven behavior with statistical significance.
+Moreover, the numerical experiments confirm the practical importance of history dependence in the representation, as the Hawkes cluster model is also shown to have superior fit relative to phase-type service distributions, even when those models are granted state-dependence on the number of messages sent so far.
+Some initial system-level managerial insights were drawn from this fit to data through a stylized adaptation of the routing static planning problem from \citet{tezcan2014routing}, but rigorous analysis of the individual-level model remains quite open.
+Such interaction-level analysis is the principal aim of the present paper, keeping in mind that the behavioral operations ideal of theoretical models is to be ``instrumental in deciding which individual‐level behavioral anomalies matter and whether they have meaningful system‐level effects'' \citep[][pg.
 358]{allon2018behavioral}.
 For example, by assuming that each agent's concurrency is limited up to some value, the aforementioned macroscopic stochastic models presume that something of a ``sweet spot'' exists in terms of optimally efficient multitasking.
-Moreover, this assumption implies that this ideal level can be found and known by management.
-Through use of the model from \citetm{daw2021co}, we aim to understand this more deeply.
+Moreover, this assumption implies that this ideal level can be found and known by management \editTwo{a priori}.